2018 Lighthouse Lecture Series

-Point Arena Lighthouse is pleased to present the fourth season of the popular Lighthouse Lecture Series.
-Each presentation takes place in the Fog Signal Building Museum and features a local naturalist, historian, volunteer or expert presenting on topics of public interest relevant to the Lighthouse or our area.
-Lectures in September through May will begin at 4 p.m.. lectures in June through August will begin at 5 p.m.
+Point Arena Lighthouse is pleased to present the fifth season of the popular Lighthouse Lecture Series.
+Each presentation takes place in the Fog Signal Building Museum on the third Saturday of the month and features a local naturalist, historian, volunteer or expert presenting on topics of public interest relevant to the Lighthouse or our area.
+Lectures in September through May will begin at 4 p.m. lectures in June through August will begin at 5 p.m.
 All lectures last approximately one hour.
 This year’s lineup is as follows:

 Admission to all lectures is $5 per person, with the proceeds benefiting the Point Arena Lighthouse Keepers, Inc. To make reservations or for more information on our lecture series and other special events, see our Calendar of Events or call the Lighthouse at 707-882-2809 extension 1.

 2019 Lighthouse Lecture Series Call for Presenters

 We are currently getting our 2019 Lighthouse Lecture Series program put together and are looking for people interested in presenting lectures on topics related to our area, the Lighthouse, native flora and fauna, area history, nautical subjects, environment, conservation, coastal personalities or any other subject you think would draw visitors to the Lighthouse for the lecture.
 Please contact the Point Arena Lighthouse Event Coordinator Kitty Wolfe at kitwolf123